Ovata's 12.1% Options Sleeve Shows What Most ETF Allocators Are Not Doing in Q4 2025

 • Main distinction: Options-heavy 13Fs encode thesis timing and payoff shape, not just asset allocation.

-• Related reading: our Ovata deep dive and our options-heavy explainer.
+• Related reading: our options-heavy explainer and our research hub.

 Comparison Snapshot